 On this page:

-Battery rebate changes from 1 May
+Battery rebate changes

 We’ll get into the technical nuts and bolts of the changes below, but the top line is the revised rebate will now: